tundraimg.jpg

 Haines | Optional Transfer to Skagway or Juneau

 Drop off your rental car in Haines.
 You may extend your tour by taking the Alaska Ferry or catamaran to the gold rush town of Skagway.
 Skagway is Alaska's northernmost stop on the Alaska Marine Highway Ferry system serving communities along the Inside Passage.
-It is also the home of the Klondike Gold Rush National Historic Park.
+It is also the home of the Klondike Gold Rush National Historical Park.
 Skagway has a historical district of about 100 buildings from the gold rush era.

 Superior Hotel Category